time-loop/octoherd-script-renovate-library-major-version-driver/README.md

 | `--majorVersion`  | string | none    | major version number for the library, for example v11 |
 | `--libray`        | string | `@time-loop/cdk-library` | full name of the library to be updated via renovate |

+### PAT Requirements

+You will need a GH PAT with the following scopes (at a minimum):

+- `repo` Full control of private repositories

 ## TODO